 8.5.5.1 The landing gear wheels shall be designed to withstand the worse-case loads for all specified ground operations.
 This includes ensuring sufficient strength for all specified air vehicle gross weight conditions and environmental conditions.

-c.
+- b.
+Environmental conditions, to be agreed and verified; - c.
 The most critical combination of air vehicle gross weights and flight configurations;